jsoref/heartwood/crates/radicle-cli/examples/rad-init-private.md

 To push changes, run `git push`.
 ```

-The repository does not show up in our inventory, since it is not advertized,
+The repository does not show up in our inventory, since it is not advertised,
 despite being seeded:
 ```
 $ rad node inventory